 Robert Alex Anderson, composer of beloved island songs “Lovely Hula Hands

-HONOLULU (AP) _ Robert Alex Anderson, composer of beloved island songs ``Lovely Hula Hands,″ ``Mele Kalikimaka″ and ``Haole Hula,″ died Tuesday at his Diamond Head home.
+HONOLULU (AP) _ Robert Alex Anderson, composer of beloved island songs ``Lovely Hula Hands,″ ``Mele Kalikimaka″ and ``Haole Hula,″ died Tuesday.
 He was 100.

 Anderson also was president and board chairman for 40 years with Von Hamm-Young Co., which imported appliances and electronics to the islands.

 OAKLAND, Calif.
 (AP) _ Glenn Burke, one of the first openly gay baseball players who later said he was blackballed from the league because of his sexual orientation, died Tuesday of AIDS-related complications.
 He was 42.

 Burke, an outfielder for the Los Angeles Dodgers and the Oakland Athletics, also was credited with giving baseball’s first ``high five,″ during the Dodgers’ 1977 World Series season.

 Burke, who had been homeless and in prison in recent years, was once considered to have the potential to be a great ballplayer.